rust-lang/rust/doc/rust.md

 ~~~~

 It is possible to define an implementation without referring to a trait.
-The methods in such an implementation can only be used statically
+The methods in such an implementation can only be used
-(as direct calls on the values of the type that the implementation targets).
+as direct calls on the values of the type that the implementation targets.
-In such an implementation, the type after the colon is omitted.
+In such an implementation, the trait type and `for` after `impl` are omitted.
 Such implementations are limited to nominal types (enums, structs),
 and the implementation must appear in the same module or a sub-module as the `self` type.